LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Using a length variable for many unrelated purposes can make debugging more difficult as you then need to find which effectively different length variable is the issue.

 #### Pure Functions

 Within this rule is a preference for `pure functions`.
 NASA says these are functions that do not touch global data, avoid storing local state, and do not modify data declared in the calling function indirectly.
-It is basically a function that strictly takes what it is given and will give the same result each time with identical arguments.
+It is basically a function that strictly takes what it is given and will give the same result each time when given identical arguments.
 This can be aided with the use of const and enums to declare that this is something that won't be modified.
 Const especially should be used on reference types whenever possible.
 This wikipedia article explains a little more [Pure Functions Wikipedia](https://en.wikipedia.org/wiki/Pure_function)